iamirmasoud/pyspark_tutorials/README.md

-# Handling Big Data for Machine Learning using PySpark with real-world projects
+# Machine Learning for Big Data using PySpark with real-world projects

+### About this Repo
+This repository provides a set of self-study tutorials on Machine Learning for big data using [Apache Spark](https://spark.apache.org/) (PySpark) from basics (Dataframes and SQL) to advanced (Machine Learning Library (MLlib)) topics with practical real-world projects and datasets.

 ### Preparing the environment
 **Note**: I have tested the codes on __Linux__.
 It can surely be run on Windows and Mac with some little changes.